opensauceryafrica/bifrost/readme.md

 # Contributing

 Bifrost is an open source project and we welcome contributions of all kinds.
-Please read our [contributing guide](./contributing.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Bifrost.
+Please read our [contributing guide](./contributing.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes to Bifrost.

 # License